Joey Mawson: Australia

 Mawson returned to Australia in 2021 as a late entry into the S5000 Championship.
 He completed the season and won the championship with three race wins ahead of Thomas Randle, and defended his title in 2022.

 Anti-doping violation

 In June 2023, halfway during the 2023 S5000 season, Mawson was provisionally suspended by Motorsport Australia for failing a doping test.
 In September 2024, Mawson was issued with a three-year competition ban backdated to May 2023 for an anti-doping rule violation for testing positive for meldonium contained within a supplement he had used.

+Personal life

+In 2025, Mawson was accused of raping a nurse at Michael Schumacher's mansion in Geneva in 2019.
+He was acquitted in June 2026—the court citing "insufficient evidence" to convict.